woefe/git-prompt.zsh/README.md

 * No caching feature, because it breaks reliable detection of untracked files

 ## Known issues
-* If the current working directory is not a Git repository and some external application initializes a new repository in the same directory, the Git prompt will not be shown.
+* If the current working directory is not a Git repository and some external application initializes a new repository in the same directory, the Git prompt will not be shown immediately.
+    Also updates made by external programs or another shell do not show up immediately.
-    Executing `git status` or any other Git command will fix the issue.
+    Executing any command or simply pressing enter will fix the issue.
 * In large repositories the prompt might slow down, because Git has to find untracked files.
     See `man git-status`, Section `--untracked-files` for possible options to speed things up.